llooker/google_ga360/README.md

 ### What does this Block do for me?

-* Replication of existing GA reports and dashboards, plus additional value-add analysis
-* Accelerate time to value with a full plug-and-play model
+**(1) Replication + More** - Replication of existing GA reports and dashboards, plus additional value-add analysis, accelerates time to value with a full plug-and-play model

-* Leverage analytics expertise of Looker + Google Analytics product teams
+**(2) Expertise** - Leverage analytics expertise of Looker + Google Analytics product teams

-* Take advantage of Looker's data platform functionality, including [data actions](https://discourse.looker.com/t/data-actions/3573), scheduling, permissions, alerting, and more
+**(3) Central Data Platform** - Take advantage of Looker's data platform functionality, including [data actions](https://discourse.looker.com/t/data-actions/3573), scheduling, permissions, alerting, and more

 ### Google Analytics Premium Data Structure